legenary/MuscleModel/README.md

-The MuscleModel is a 3D dynamical model of the one-sided rat mystacial musculature and collagenous skeleton (Haidarliu et al. 2010, Hardarliu et al. 2011) using the open-source physics engine Bullet Physics (https://github.com/bulletphysics) and OpenGL.
+The MuscleModel, developed by the SeNSE (Hartmann) Lab at Northwestern University, is a 3D dynamical model of the one-sided rat mystacial musculature and collagenous skeleton (Haidarliu et al. 2010, Hardarliu et al. 2011) using the open-source physics engine Bullet Physics (https://github.com/bulletphysics) and OpenGL.
 This project is still under development but will eventually allow researchers to freely set paramteres for a certain groups of extrinsic and intrinsic muscles, as well as their actuation profile.
 The connection from each muscle bundle connecting follicles and facial tissues is modeled as a series of customized damped springs.
 A detailed description of the model is currently in preparation.

 Combined with WhiskitPhysics (https://github.com/SeNSE-lab/whiskitphysics) developed by the same lab, the researchers will also be able to simulate the movement of the whiskers by inputting different muscle parameters.